Solar Energy and Metal Roofing

 What Will the Future Bring to Your Roof?

-While our current recommendation is to stick to the tried and true traditional photovoltaic panels (which keep getting better all the time), we are pleased to say that there are other things on the horizon.
-At some point in the future, we believe that the coatings on metal roofs themselves will be suitable solar collectors.
+While our current recommendation is to stick to the tried and true traditional photovoltaic panels, we see integrated solar roofing on the horizon.
+We believe that the coatings on metal roofs themselves will be suitable solar collectors at some point in the future.
 This truly will be a fully integrated solar roof that makes sense.

 You can learn more about the energy efficiency of a Classic Metal Roof.
 Our own roofing guru, Todd Miller, is also available to answer your questions on energy efficiency, roof-top energy production on a metal roof, and more.